craigyjp/Arturia-CS-80V-hardware-editor/README.md

 MIDI in/out, USB midi

-Ribbon controller to be implemented in future release.
+Ribbon controller is seperate in my other repositor